pytest-dev/pytest/doc/en/fixture.rst

   a global fixture should always quickly determine if it should do any work and avoid otherwise expensive imports or computation.

-Note that the above ``transact`` fixture may very well be a fixture that you want to make available in your project without having it generally active.
-The canonical way to do that is to put the transact definition into a conftest.py file **without** using ``autouse``::
+Note that the above ``session`` fixture may very well be a fixture that you want to make available in your project without having it generally active.
+The canonical way to do that is to put the session definition into a conftest.py file **without** using ``autouse``::

     # content of conftest.py
     @pytest.fixture
-    def transact(self, request, db):
+    def session(self, request):
-        db.begin()
+        session = foo.session()
-        yield
+        request.addfinalizer(session.logout)
-        db.rollback()
+        return session

 and then e.g. have a TestClass using it by declaring the need::

-    @pytest.mark.usefixtures("transact")
+    @pytest.mark.usefixtures("session")
     class TestClass(object):
         def test_method1(self):
             ...

-All test methods in this TestClass will use the transaction fixture while other test classes or functions in the module will not use it unless they also add a ``transact`` reference.
+All test methods in this TestClass will use the session fixture while other test classes or functions in the module will not use it unless they also add a ``session`` reference.

 Shifting (visibility of) fixture functions